 - Coastal Residents: Residents living along the coasts rely on the most accurate forecasts possible with as much warning as possible.
 Less accurate, false and conflicting forecasts lead to inefficient evacuations and the unnecessary loss of life and property.
 Without polar observations, 3-7 days' advance warning of extreme events would significantly diminish.
 That means severe repercussions for coastal locations and marine transportation, more expensive (at least $1 million per mile) and less strategic evacuations and issues with understanding storm surge potential and flood potential.

 Do polar satellites play a role in climate monitoring?

 Yes.
-The international climate record — used to help scientists predict potential high impact events and allow emergency managers to activate life-saving plans — would be severely impacted and lead to gaps in data.
-Any degradation of the current satellite coverage would also reduce NOAA's ability to monitor and predict climate trends in seasonal and longer time scales.
-Beyond climate research and prediction, global sea surface temperature measurements, volcanic eruption monitoring, forest fire detection, global vegetation analysis, ozone hole monitoring and other applications would be affected.
+The international climate record is used to help scientists predict potential high impact events and allow emergency managers to activate life-saving plans.
+Beyond climate research and prediction, global sea surface temperature measurements, volcanic eruption monitoring, forest fire detection, global vegetation analysis, ozone hole monitoring and other applications are benefited by polar satellite data.

-There are only three polar satellites systems covering and representing the global constellation: NOAA's, the Department of Defense DMSP satellite, and Europe's EUMETSAT.
-All three pool their data to give scientists a full view of the globe- including the poles.
+NOAA's polar constellation currently consists of two satellites on-orbit and two more satellites in development.
+The NOAA-19 satellite was launched in 2009, and the NOAA/NASA Suomi-NPP Satellite was launched in 2011.
+The JPSS-1 spacecraft is scheduled for launch in 2017, and the JPSS-2 satellite is planned for 2021.
+In addition, NOAA's polar satellites, the United States Department of Defense DMSP constellation, and Europe's EUMETSAT constellation work in concert with NOAA's satellites to create a collection of data that gives scientists a full view of the globe- including the poles.
 There are approximately six passes over any one particular spot on the globe each day.
 This is particularly important for changing situations such as fast-moving hurricanes and wildfires.